Mitzel History, Family Crest & Coats of Arms

 Early Notables of the Mitzel family (pre 1700)

-Prominent bearers of the family name Mitzel during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
+Notable figures of the time with the name Mitzel were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...